One of the key revelations I was introduced to by Matt Fitzgerald’s 80/20 Running, is the idea of stationary bike cross-training for runners.

 Before you continue reading, I just need to remind you that if you purchase anything through any of the links on this page I will probably earn a small commission.

 This commission is paid by Amazon as a ‘thank you’ and won’t affect how much you pay.

 OK, with that said, on with the rest of the post 🙂

 Increase Training Without Increasing Mileage

-As identified in 80/20 Running, one of the main reason for adding cross training to your regime is to avoid excessive miles of body damaging running.
+As identified in 80/20 Running, one of the main reasons for adding cross-training to your regime is to avoid excessive miles of body damaging running.